JasonLocklin/Dissertation/VWM/Introduction.md

 Exploring the relationship between visual working memory and attention in neglect.
 ==================================================================================

-As discussed, most traditional models of neglect describe the disorder as a deficit of spatial attention.
-A disorder driven by a difficulty in disengaging attention away from right-space stimuli [@Posner1984], an attentional ‘stickiness’ that results from disruption to inferior parietal cortex -- a region known to be important for effective attentional disengagement and re-orienting [@Corbetta2002].
-This anchoring of neglect as an attentional disorder, however, colours performance deficits observed with other tasks -- Tasks which are not direct measures of attention, and for which performance may be degraded for other reasons.
+As discussed earlier, most traditional models of neglect describe the disorder as a deficit of spatial attention.
+A disorder driven by a difficulty in disengaging attention away from right-space stimuli [@Posner1984], an attentional ‘stickiness’ that results from disruption to inferior parietal cortex --- a region known to be important for effective attentional disengagement and re-orienting [@Corbetta2002].
+This perhaps oversimplification of neglect as an attentional disorder, however, colours interpretation of deficits observed with other tasks --- Tasks which are not direct measures of attention, and for which performance may be degraded for other reasons.
 For example, lateralized failures on object cancellation tasks (i.e., omissions of left-sided targets) could be couched as a consequence